-- Tier 1 Non-Hazardous Tier 1 plan members who began participating prior to September 1, 2008, are required to contribute 5% of their annual creditable compensation.
-These members are classified in the Tier 1 structure of benefits.
-Interest is paid each June 30 on members' accounts at a rate of 2.5%.
-If a member terminates employment and applies to take a refund, the member is entitled to a full refund of contributions and interest. - Tier 2 Non-Hazardous Tier 2 plan members, who began participating on, or after, September 1, 2008, and before January 1, 2014, are required to contribute a total of 6% of their annual creditable compensation, while 1% of these contributions are deposited in an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Insurance Fund (see Kentucky Administrative Regulation 105 KAR 1:420).
-Interest is paid each June 30 on members' accounts at a rate of 2.5%.
-If a member terminates employment and applies to take a refund, the member is entitled to a full refund of contributions and interest; however, the 1% contribution to the 401(h) account is non-refundable and is forfeited. - Tier 3 -Non-Hazardous Tier 3 plan members who began participating on, or after, January 1, 2014, are required to contribute to the Cash Balance Plan.
+Tier 3 -Non-Hazardous Tier 3 plan members who began participating on, or after, January 1, 2014, are required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
-Members contribute 5% of their monthly creditable compensation, which is deposited into their account, and an additional 1% which is deposited to an account created for payment of health insurance benefits under 26 USC Section 401(h) in the Insurance Fund (see 105 KAR1:420), which is not refundable.
-Tier 3 member accounts are also credited with an employer pay credit in the amount of 4% of the member's monthly creditable compensation.
+Members contribute 5% of their monthly creditable compensation which is deposited into their account, and an additional 1% which is deposited to an account created for payment of health insurance benefits under 26 USC Section 401(h) in the Insurance Fund (see 105 KAR 1:420), which is not refundable.
+Tier 3 member accounts are also credited with an employer pay credit in the amount of 4% in the member's monthly creditable compensation.
 The employer pay credit amount is deducted from the total employer contribution rate paid on the member's monthly creditable compensation.
 If a vested (60 months of service) member terminates employment and applies to take a refund, the member is entitled to the members contributions (less HIC) plus employer pay credit plus interest (for both employee contributions and employer pay).
 If a non-vested (less than 60 months) member terminates employment and applies to take a refund, the member is entitled to receive employee contributions (less HIC) plus interest (on employee contributions only).

-Employers participating in the CERS were required to contribute at an actuarially determined rate.
-Per Kentucky Revised Statute Section 78.454(33), normal contribution and past service contribution rates shall be determined by the KRS Board of Trustees on the basis of the last annual valuation preceding the July 1 of a new biennium.
-The KRS Board of Trustees may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the KRS Board of Trustees.
-For the fiscal year ended June 30, 2023, participating employers contributed a percentage of each employee's creditable compensation.
-The actuarially determined rate set by the KRS Board of Trustees for the fiscal year ended June 30, 2023 was 23.40%.
+Employers participating in the CERS are required to contribute at an actuarially determined rate per KRS 78.635.
+The CERS board of trustees establishes the employer contribution rate based on KRS 78.454(33).
+The KERS Non-Hazardous employer contribution rate shall include, (1) the normal cost contribution and (2) the prorated amount of the actuarially accrued liability assigned to each individual non-hazardous employer in accordance with KRS 61.565(1)(d).
+The normal contribution and past service contribution rates shall be determined by the KRS Board on the basis of the last annual valuation preceding July 1 of a new biennium.
+The KRS Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the KRS Board.
+For the fiscal year ended June 30, 2024, participating employers contributed a percentage of each employee's creditable compensation.
+The actuarially determined rate set by the Boards for the fiscal year ended June 30, 2024 was 23.34%.